 Eloquent cortex is a term that refers to specific brain areas that directly controls function, thus damage to these areas generally produces major focal neurological deficits.
 Examples of eloquent cortex are:

 - primary somatosensory cortex (postcentral gyrus)

 - primary visual cortex

 - Broca’s area (posterior inferior frontal gyrus - pars opercularis and pars triangularis)

 - Wernicke's area

-Functional MRI is generally utilised to map these areas when planning a tumour resection.
+Functional MRI is generally utilized to map these areas when planning a tumor resection.